-NON-COMPLIANCE WITH THE TERMS OF THIS INSTITUTION'S DRUG-FREE WORKPLACE STATEMENT
+NON-COMPLIANCE WITH THE TERMS OF THIS INSTITUTION'S DRUG-FREE WORKPLACE STATEMENT illicit drugs and alcohol.
+Community service with one of the above stated agencies.
+Termination of enrollment

 Non-compliance will result in the following action being taken by this institution: